Negative Refraction in isotropic achiral and chiral materials: Summary

-{\it Summary}: We calculated the complex $\veps$, $\mu$ and refractive index $n$ versus frequency using a Drude model for a material having electric dipole and magnetic dipole transition resonances that are near one another, using Eq.~(\ref{eq:n}) to define $\sqrt{\veps \mu}$.
-We then calculated the phase velocity, group velocity, Poynting vector (energy flux density) and energy density and discussed their surprising behavior for frequencies near the resonances.
-Then we used the Drude-Born-Federov model for chiral media.
-The circular polarized representation used to treat the chiral case determines the optical rotation activity and circular dichroism of the light given incident linearly polarized light, and yields the Poynting vector (energy flux density) and energy density which are independent of position and time (this is true for the achiral case too).
-In the limit as the chiral admittance $\beta \to 0$, the energy flux density and energy density agree with the temporally averaged energy flux density and energy density calculated with the linear polarized representation in the achiral case.
+We calculated the complex $\veps$, $\mu$ and refractive index $n$ versus frequency using a Drude-Lorentz model for a material having electric dipole and magnetic dipole transition resonances that are near one another, using the amplitude-phase representation for complex functions in Eq.~(\ref{eq:n}) to define $\sqrt{\veps \mu}$.
+We then evaluated the phase velocity, group velocity, Poynting vector (energy flux density), energy density and power dissipation density, and discussed their surprising behavior for frequencies near the resonances.
+We then treated chiral media using the Drude-Born-Fedorov model.
+The circular polarized representation used to treat the chiral case determines the optical rotation activity and circular dichroism of the light given incident linearly polarized light, and yields the Poynting vector (energy flux density) and energy density which are independent of position and time (this is true for the time-averaged quantities in the achiral case too).
+In the limit as the chiral admittance $\beta \to 0$, the energy flux density and energy density are identical to the temporally averaged energy flux density and energy density calculated with the linear polarized representation in the achiral case.
+We then considered the case when the chiral admittance $\beta$ depends on frequency and has a resonance near the resonance frequencies of the permittivity and permeability of the media, and saw that the results can vary dramatically from those obtained when the chiral admittance is almost constant near the resonance frequencies of the permittivity and permeability.
+We intend to generalize the theory to treat non-isotropic condensed matter systems in a future publication.